-It's a strikingly elegant approach to AR/VR interaction, made possible by Vision Pro's combination of a TrueDepth hand tracking sensor suite and precise eye tracking.
+It's a strikingly elegant approach to AR/VR interaction, made possible by Vision Pro's combination of hand tracking and precise eye tracking.
 Theoretically Quest Pro could have taken a similar approach, but the camera-based hand tracking may not have been reliable enough and Meta may not have wanted to spend time on an interaction system that wouldn't work on Quest 2 and 3, which both lack eye tracking.

 Those who have tried Vision Pro report that this combination of eye selection and hand gestures made for more intuitive interaction system than any headset they'd tried before.
 In our hands-on time it "felt so good to see Apple get this so right".
 It truly delivers on Apple's "it just works" philosophy.